tymyrddin/purple/source/docs/distribution-networks/observable-semantics/access-and-authorisation/access-control-and-key-management.md

 The operator maintains a Sleutelbeleid (key policy) where keys to substations are issued through authorised personnel (the IV, Installation Responsible Authority, or equivalent), logged at issuance, and returned at the end of the work period.
-The key log records: the key ID, who it was issued to, when, for what work (work order reference), and when it was returned.
+The key log holds the key's ID, who took it, when, against which work order, and when it came back.

-Normal key management shows clean records: keys issued at the start of a maintenance window, returned at the end of the work.
-The issuance and return times match the maintenance plan and the work order dates.
-Multiple keys for the same substation or different substations can be issued to a work crew, and all are returned.
+Normal key management is clean: keys go out at the start of a window and come back at the end, their issue and return times matching the maintenance plan and the work order, and where a crew draws several, all come back.

-Anomalous key management includes: keys that are not returned (a key was issued but never returned), keys retained beyond the authorised maintenance window (issued for an 8-hour maintenance window but returned three days later), or keys issued without a corresponding work order (a key is issued, but no maintenance activity justifies the access).
-A key that is issued during one work order and returned during a different work order suggests either the first work order extended beyond its authorised window, or the key was retained improperly across multiple work periods.
+The anomalies are keys that never come back, keys held long past their window (issued for an eight-hour job, returned three days later), and keys drawn against no work order at all.
+A key issued under one work order and returned under another points to the first job overrunning, or the key quietly kept across two.

 ## Electronic access logs and badge systems